-Running can be a really convenient exercise, lace up the shoes and head out the door.
+Running can be a convenient exercise, lace up the shoes and head out the door.
 You get a moment to move your body while also clearing your mind.
 You may have the right shoes, the ideal gear, but you also need to fuel your best to feel your best.
 A runner’s diet is extremely important whether you are running 3 or 13 miles.

 Each group has a specific role in our bodies.

-Athletes need protein primarily to repair and rebuild muscle that is broken down during exercise and to help optimizes carbohydrate storage in the form of glycogen.
+Athletes need protein primarily to repair and rebuild muscle that is broken down during exercise and to help optimize carbohydrate storage in the form of glycogen.
 Protein isn’t an ideal source of fuel for exercise, but can be used when the diet lacks adequate carbohydrate.
 This is detrimental, though, because if used for fuel, there isn’t enough available to repair and rebuild body tissues, including muscle.

 Dietary fat is often blamed for many health problems; however, fat is an essential nutrient for optimal health.
 Adipose tissue (stored fat) provides cushion and insulation to internal organs, covers the nerves, moves vitamins (A, D, E, and K) throughout the body and is the largest reserve of stored energy available for activity.
 Fat is stored when we consume more calories than we use.
 There is an optimal level of body fat for health and for athletic activity.
-When that optimal level is exceeded, too much dietary fat can lead to problems with health as well as athletic performance.
+When that optimal level is exceeded, too much dietary fat can lead to problems with health as well as athletic performance

 If you are pregnant or breastfeeding, you can still run as long as your doctor has not indicated otherwise.
 The most important thing is to listen to your body and pull back if you begin to feel too fatigued or uncomfortable.
 It is very important during this time to stay hydrated.
 If you are breastfeeding, a lack of hydration can lead to a lack of milk production.
 During pregnancy, even mild dehydration can leave you cramping and fatigued.
 Knowing this, add an additional 16 – 20 ounces of water to your day and be sure to drink regularly throughout the day.
-Carrying water with you while you run is one way to stay hydrated; however, if you begin your run dehydrated, no amount of water you drink during the run will adequately re-hydrate your body.
+Carrying water with you while you run is one way to stay hydrated; however, if you begin your run dehydrated, no amount of water you drink during the run will adequately rehydrate your body.